"It's often, I think, underestimated how much does go into identity and some of those parts of the platform."

 Can You Keep up Your Own Success?

 Your software is integrated smoothly with three partners.
-Building on that success, your sales team goes out and snags another 10 — all with legacy systems and all want to be live within a month.
+Building on that success, your sales team goes out and snags another 10 - all with legacy systems and all want to be live within a month.
 Does your in-house team have the chops (and the time) to handle those integrations because you don't have time to hire all the talent you'll need.
-For David Bernick, former Director of Cloud and Technology, Harvard Medical School, that just wasn't a problem thanks to Auth0.
-"I didn't have to write difficult code for every IdP we needed to integrate with.
-It was just writing one thing, very simple, and that was it to implement secure authentication."
+For Germany-based Siemens, eliminating the need for each individual business unit to solve identity offered increased efficiency.
+Hugo Francisco, Service Owner, points out “We believe the majority of the savings are being noticed and experienced on the application owner’s level, as they now do not have the responsibility of managing the identities of their users.”

 Even if your team tells you they've solved the SAML problem, you can stall your own growth, says Cris Concepcion, former engineering manager Safari Books Online talking about their B2B expansion, "While there are standards for formats like SAML, the implementation of those standards varies widely.
 The more often you engage your core developers to support variations in your customers' identity systems, the slower you will be to sign deals and support the growth of your business."